ChokunPlayZ/release-grabber/README.md

 #  release-grabber
-a simple bun script that sits in SubsPlease IRC and grab a new release when it comes out
+a simple and lightweight bun script that sits in SubsPlease IRC and grab a new release when it comes out
 designed to work with [pyMedusa](https://pymedusa.com/)

+also when your stuff is designed to only do one and one thing only it is super light, clocking in at just 32MB with libaries installed
+the docker image is arround `297.2 MB` a lot more heavy since it has to include bun and other stuff
 ## Why?
 for the past months or so, I switched to a proper PVR on my streaming stack, I have a problem with pyMedusa not being able to grabbing the release fast enough, the delay is usually 10 minutes, which is not what I wanted, I used to make pyMedusa run a daily search every 1 minute but that also spam subsplease server with request, not what I wanted to do, autobrr does not work with pyMedusa, so I come up with this
 ## How it works